PookMook/posts/cascade.md

 # Embrace the cascade

-There are two groups of people who argue a lot about styling: the CSS files people and the Tailwind users.
+Two groups argue about styling: the CSS files people and the Tailwind users.
 Every now and then, some blog posts hit pieces are written to try to convince the other side that they are wrong and should see the light.
 This post is not one of those; I want to showcase the shortcomings and wins of both sides and explain why I'm personally looking for a more middle-ground approach.

 ## Biases

 Before we start, I would like to disclose my biases to provide some context for the post:

  - I mainly write CSS in the context of design systems.
-As an application developer, I really don't want to have to make micro-decisions about styling on every element.
+As an application developer, I don't want to have to make micro-decisions about styling on every element.
- - I like CSS; I studied CSS Zen Garden (Kyoto Gardens being the clearly superior theme) back in the day, and I believe it's a fantastic language.
+ - I like CSS; I studied CSS Zen Garden (Kyoto Gardens being the superior theme) back in the day, and I believe it's a fantastic language.
  - I never found a home in BEM.
 Just like Tailwind, it deprives you of the cascade/specificity.
  - I appreciate what TypeScript has done for the JavaScript ecosystem.
 I like types.
  - I'm a little burned out by refactoring styles from one system to another or living in hybrid-styled products that implement styles in a few different ways.